lucky20511/Algorithms/list-of-questions/question-list.md

 29. Gas Station \(Similar with Maximum Subarray\) -- \(1\) If car starts at A and can not reach B. Any station between A and B can not reach B.\(B is the first station that A can not reach. \(2\) If the total number of gas is bigger than the total number of cost.
 There must be a solution.

-30. Set Matrix Zeros --
+30. Set Matrix Zeroes --